 The Taft-Hartley Act, also known as the Labor Management Relations Act of 1947, amended the NLRA to target unfair practices by unions and unionized employees, such as:

 The NLRA was further amended in 1959 by the Labor Management Reporting and Disclosure (Landrum-Griffin) Act, which requires unions to hold secret elections and protects union members from violation of certain constitutional rights.

-Employers and employees not subject to the act may have their relationships governed by other federal or state statutes.
+Employers and employees not subject to the NLRA may have their relationships governed by other federal or state statutes.
 The Railway Labor Act governs labor relations in the railway and airline industries.
 The employees and agencies in the federal public sector are subject to the Federal Service Labor-Management Relations Act, which is administered by the Federal Labor Relations Authority.

 States extensively regulate the employer–employee bargaining relationship.
 They may regulate employers and employees not covered by the NLRA.

 Its Benefits and Why Some Corporations Try to Prevent It In our work, most of us look for something that rewards our ef...
 Read More

 Do Workplace Safety Measures Protect Workers or Benefit Employers?
 According to the Bureau of Labor Statistics, nearly ...
 Read More